albertjoseph0/bookscanner/README.md

 ## Usage

-1. Open the application in your browser at http://localhost:3000
+1. **Scan Books**:
-2. Click "Choose File" to select an image of your bookshelf
+   - Click "Choose File" to select an image of your bookshelf
-3. Click "Scan Bookshelf" to analyze the image
+   - Click "Scan Bookshelf" to process the image
+   - The AI will identify book titles and authors and add them to your collection

+2. **Manage Collection**:
-4. View your detected books in the collection section
+   - View all your books in the "Your Book Collection" section
-5. Sort books using the sort controls
+   - Sort books by title, author, or date added
-6. Remove books with the "Remove" button
+   - Remove books with the "Remove" button

+## Development

+### Key Components

+- **Frontend**:
+  - `useBooks` hook manages book data and API interactions
+  - Component-based architecture for maintainability
+  - API service for backend communication

+- **Backend**:
+  - RESTful API for book management
+  - OpenAI integration for image processing
+  - SQLite for data persistence

-## API Endpoints
+### API Endpoints

 - `GET /api/books` - Get all books in the collection
 - `POST /api/scan` - Upload and process a bookshelf image
 - `DELETE /api/books/:id` - Delete a book by ID

+## Future Improvements

+- Add user authentication
+- Implement book categories/tags
+- Add search functionality
+- Enable book metadata editing
+- Support for exporting/importing book collections

-## Troubleshooting
+## License

-- If the app isn't working, make sure both servers are running correctly
-- Check the console for any error messages
-- Verify your OpenAI API key is correct and has access to GPT-4o
-- Make sure ports 3000 and 3001 are available
+This project is licensed under the MIT License - see the LICENSE file for details.